Ramification and Discriminants of Vector Bundles and a Quick Proof of Bogomolov's Theorem: Bogomolov Instability Theorem

 \subsection{Acknowledgements}

 We thank Antonio Lanteri and Roberto Mu\~noz for useful insights in the history of discriminant loci.
+We are also grateful to Adrian Langer for drawing our attention to \cite{Langer} and for some valuable discussions.
 The second author was partially supported by NSF grant DMS-1739285 and the third author was partially supported by NSERC.

 \begin{bibdiv} \begin{biblist}

 \bib{A}{article}{ author={Abo, Hirotachi}, title={On the discriminant locus of a rank $n-1$ vector bundle on $\mathbb{P}^{n-1}$}, journal={Port.
 Math.}, volume={77}, date={2020}, number={3-4}, pages={299--343}, }